-Doesn't Have Enclosed is a contribution of A Million ritis, heart disease or nervous Editor: disorders.
-Wish I had a million to conture for basic medical retribute to our cause, but mailing send samples of your campaign search amounts to something out a thousand leaflets keeps me literature to the enclosed 15 like three-thousandths of one empty in pocket.
-But here's a per cent of the total budget, dollar to help.
-My first vote was for E. V. a few million dollars a year!
-I've inserted an ad in our local Debs.
-I wish our vote is greater For the rest, medical research paper inviting both saint and depends on public charity Massillon than the vote of our martyr was. sinner to join in a free discussion forum.
-Also have written Ramsey, N.J.
-David O. McKay, president of the Mormon Church, a scorcher for giving Nixon his blessings.
-Myra Tanner Weiss, being a former resident of Utah, can tell what affect his voice has in such I'm so glad the boys are matters.
-In life's passing, glory to A. C. Gregerson Filmore, Utah F. E.
+Wish I had a million to conscription to the Militant and tribute to our cause, but mailing send samples of your campaign out a thousand leaflets keeps me literature to the enclosed 15 empty in pocket.
+But here's a dollar to help.

+My first vote was for E. V. I've inserted an ad in our local Debs.
+I wish our vote is greater paper inviting both saint and than the vote of our martyr was. sinner to join in a free discus-F. E. sion forum.
+Also have written Ramsey, N.J

+David O. McKay, president of the Mormon Church, a scorcher A Soapbox Speech for giving Nixon his blessings.
+Myra Tanner Weiss, being a former resident of Utah, can tell

+what affect his voice has in such I'm so glad the boys are matters.
+In life's passing, glory to waking up.
+Here's a buck to

+Castro and his kind.
+A. C. Gregerson Filmore, Utah

+THE MILITANT

+MONDAY, OCTOBER 24, 1960

+NUMBER 38

+the face of an injunction being

+sought by GE, militant mass

+Unprecedented

+The great bulk of the local's

+membership returned to work

+in response to Jandreau's order, crossing small picket lines

+The action of the Scheneccedented in the history of the

+postwar labor movement and

+marks a serious break in the

+on which the strength of Amer-

+The IUE Conference Board

+adopted a resolution branding Jandreau as one whose

+name belongs among "the

+great betrayers in history-

+Judas, Benedict Arnold,

+At a meeting of 2,000 IUE

+picketing was abandoned.